UK Firm of the Year

 UK City Firms

 In 2010, DWS merged with Sonnenschein Nath & Rosenthal to create SNR Denton.
 Or SNRD, as we liked to call it - like you're attempting to hack up a furrball.
-Now it has gobbled up Salans and Canadian firm Fraser Milner Casgrain, and emerged as a beautiful butterfly called Dentons.
-It usually takes a good couple of years for any merger to bed in, so the jury's out.
-Keep watching this space.
+Then in the last year it gobbled up Salans and Canadian firm Fraser Milner Casgrain, and emerged as a beautiful butterfly called Dentons.

 There's a history of slightly incongruous mergers here, too.
 Denton Hall's 2000 merger with Wilde Sapte was always going to be a marriage of unlikely bedfellows.
 Denton Hall was a respected media outfit, whereas Wilde Sapte specialised in banking and finance.
 But in the past decade the firm has tried hard to establish itself as a serious City player.
 Rumour has it that when it opened new offices on Chancery Lane the powers that be opened up a back entrance just so they could technically say that it was a City firm.